Next Dor for Young Adults

 the DC area.

 Judaism is passed down from generation to generation, l’dor vador, and we are the Next Dor next door!
-Next Dor is a group for young Jewish adults in the Metro D.C. area who want to connect to each other through Judaism.
+Housed at Temple Micah, Next Dor is a group for young Jewish adults in the Metro D.C. area who want to connect to each other through Judaism.
+They join with other 20s/30s initiatives in High Holy Days, classes, events, as well as participate in their own programs.

 Next Dor is Temple Micah’s home for all young adults, members and non-members.
 While focused on this specific age cohort, Next Dor is also a part of Micah, and sometimes enjoys Shabbat services and congregational conversations with the greater Micah community.
-Rabbi Crawley and Rachel Carlson run the group and are eager to hear new ideas for programming from Next Dor participants.
+Rabbi Crawley and Alexina Haefner run the group and are eager to hear new ideas for programming from Next Dor participants.

 Young adults are also welcome to become members of Temple Micah.
 We have special membership rates for first-time members under the age of 30.
 Dues for the first year are $36.
 Each subsequent year dues increase in small increments, to a cap of $180.